Vladislav-Leonidovich/SoftwareSystemOrders/README.md

 Features
   - Modular Architecture: The project is organized into different modules to enhance maintainability and scalability.
-  - Tech Stack: Utilizes a combination of C#, .NET MAUI, XAML.
+  - Tech Stack: Utilizes a combination of C#, XAML.
   - Multi-Language Support: Supports multiple languages through resource files.

 Directory Structure